 Excel, Extract, and JSON Data Sources - Restrict Access to External Data Resources

-Use the AccessSettings class to explicitly allow the path to the data file.
-To accomplish this, configure rules in the DataResources property to restrict file system access to the specified folders.
-You can call the SetRules(IAccessRule) method when the application starts to specify rules before a dashboard control sets its rules.
+You can read files from any directory by default.
+To protect your application, use the AccessSettings class to explicitly specify where data sources can be read from.
+To accomplish this, configure rules in the DataResources property to restrict file system access to specified folders.
+You can call the SetRules(IAccessRule) method when your application starts to specify rules before a dashboard control sets its rules.
 The

 Object Data Source - Validate Data

 If a user opens the dashboard that contains the DashboardObjectDataSource, the following message appears before a data load operation:

 This dialog allows users to select whether to trust the object data sources available in the application.
 You can use the DataSourceOptionsContainer.ObjectDataSourceLoadingBehavior property to change this default logic.
 For instance, you can allow the application to load any object data sources, or you can load object data sources in safe mode when their data member and data source settings are cleared.

 To obtain the DataSourceOptionsContainer object that exposes DataSourceOptionsContainer.ObjectDataSourceLoadingBehavior, use one of the following properties:

 You can also handle the ObjectDataSource.BeforeFill event to execute custom validation for the specified data source.
 The corresponding static ObjectDataSource.BeforeFillGlobal event allows you to validate all object data sources in your application.